wolfgangasdf/iqp-book/se-1d-schroedinger.md

 \langle p\rangle=m \frac{\mathrm{d}\langle\mathbf{x}\rangle}{\mathrm{d} t}
 $$(se-1d-ev3)

-For $x$ and $$ above it was not obvious, but this contains clear signs of an operator – the differential operator.
+For $x$ above it was not obvious, but this contains clear signs of an operator – a differential operator.

 The position and momentum operators are in the position basis: